scrossan/ansible-role-kibana/README.md

 If Elasticsearch is protected by HTTP basic authentication, set the username and password so Kibana can connect.

+    kibana_certs_path: /etc/kibana/certs

+The path to store SSL certificates and keys used by Kibana.

+    kibana_elasticsearch_ca_certificates: []

+If Elasticsearch is secured with HTTPS, set the CA certificates so that Kibana can verify the connection.

 ## Dependencies

 None.